 Well lemme rest a sure – you’re not alone.

-You can blame it on society, capitalism, modern life, nutrition, his parents, her mum, stress, lack of sleep and as far as I concern you can blame it on the weather man… But it all still comes down to the fact that you. complain.
+You can blame it on society, capitalism, modern life, nutrition, his parents, her mum, stress, lack of sleep and as far as I concern you can blame it on the weather-man… But it all still comes down to the fact that we. complain.
 A LOT.

 Should we relate to it as a “modern-society-syndrome”?

-perhaps… But first lets go down to understanding what complaining does to us.
+perhaps… But first lets get down to understanding what complaining does to us.
 Generally and specifically.
-Ready?
+Ok?